Wuhan lab staff sought hospital care before COVID-19 outbreak disclosed - WSJ | Health

 - Country:

-Washington is keen to ensure greater cooperation and transparency by China, according to a source familiar with the effort.
-The Chinese Embassy in Washington did not immediately respond to a request for comment on Sunday.

-On Sunday, China's foreign ministry noted that a WHO-led team had concluded a lab leak was extremely unlikely after a visit in February to the virology institute.
-"The U.S. continues to hype the lab leak theory," the ministry said in response to a request for comment by the Journal.
-"Is it actually concerned about tracing the source or trying to divert attention?"
-The Trump administration had said it suspected the virus may have escaped from a Chinese lab, which Beijing denies.

-A State Department fact sheet released near the end of the Trump administration had said "the U.S. government has reason to believe that several researchers inside the WIV became sick in autumn 2019, before the first identified case of the outbreak, with symptoms consistent with both COVID-19 and common seasonal illnesses."
+But China was accused of failing to disclose raw data on early COVID-19 cases to the WHO team, and the United States, the European Union, and other Western countries called on Beijing to grant "full access" to independent experts.
+A State Department fact sheet released near the end of the Trump administration said "the U.S. government has reason to believe that several researchers inside the WIV became sick in autumn 2019, before the first identified case of the outbreak, with symptoms consistent with both COVID-19 and common seasonal illnesses."
 It did not say how many researchers.
-China refused to give raw data on early COVID-19 cases to the WHO-led team probing the origins of the pandemic, according to one of the team’s investigators, Reuters reported in February, potentially complicating efforts to understand how the outbreak began.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)